danihuf/txt-to-pdf/README.md

 # 📂.txt to pdf file converter

-A program that takes a .txt file and creates a pdf from it's contents.
+A simple console application that generates a pdf file from a given txt file.